 Solar Sister is an organization in Sub-Saharan Africa that empowers women by encouraging investment in solar power to light homes and build communities.
 Solar Sister has trained hundreds of women entrepreneurs to sell various types of solar panels, allowing them to earn a fair wage and provide for their families.
-Stash sold throughK,n additional panel one of these s.
+For every Solar Stash sold through Kickstarter, Power Practical will gift an additional panel to one of these Solar Entrepreneurs.